My zone

 I forgot a long time ago what it’s like to spend more than 2 minutes in the toilet.
 I prefer not to close the door because kids are banging on the bathroom door, like FBI CREW, begging for milk.
 But if I try with the door open, it becomes impossible because two little eyes are staring at me. https://littlepuzzlesandme.com/ordinary-mornings-by-boss-baby/

-“Daddy is in toilet”
+“Daddy is in the toilet.”

 They don’t care anymore.
 Here I was reminded of one of the parental jokes:

-Every day poor Mommy heard:
+Every day, poor Mommy heard:

 “Mom, where are my shoes?”

-“Mom I want to poop, or pee, or more water
+“Mom, I want to poop, or pee, or more water.”

-Anything they believe only Mom can do and you can’t change it, despite trying.
+Anything they believe only Mom can do, and you can’t change it, despite trying.

 “Dad, where is Mommy?”